- Where do stories come from?

 The key to telling an honest story is truly understanding your characters and observing the world.
 How well do you know your characters and understand real life and people?
 If you feel stuck in your storytelling, take some time to observe the people and things around you.
 Read the news and sift it for material, talk to strangers, talk to friends, talk to the elderly.
 A good writer is intimate with the pulse of reality.

 Get into the mind of your characters.
 Let them ask questions, let them wonder about other characters, let them conclude on things, let these conclusions drive their actions.
-It’s almost mathematical—show your working.
+It’s almost mathematical—show your work.

 Discard the flowery stuff—if it gets in the way of the storytelling.